Teens have important responsibilities during this stage of the driving process. Responsibilities include taking the following actions:

 - Accept instruction and feedback about safe driving from you and any driver education instructors.

 - Be patient about easing gradually into more complex driving situations as directed by you and driver education instructors.

-- Focus on safe driving by obeying the speed limit, avoiding distractions and always wearing a seat belt.
+- Focus on safe driving by obeying the speed limit, avoiding distractions and always wearing a safety belt.

 - Avoid riding as a passenger with another new teen driver.
 If your teen does accept a ride with a peer, make sure your child understands to call you for a ride if there is any concern that the driver is not practicing safe driving.

 - Abide by your family’s parent-teen driving agreement.

 A cooperative effort sponsored by AAA Kansas and the Kansas Department of Transportation to increase restraint compliance through positive rewards and strong enforcement messages

 - If the driver is belted … the child is belted 92% of the time.

 - If the driver is NOT belted … the child is belted only 23% of the time.